jowj/pynit/README.md

 the tag "added-by-pynnit" is also added to each entry moved to pinboard in this way.
 This allows for easy viewing of all imported links.
 I found this very useful when I was writing the script in the first place, but you may not want it.
 ## Using this bullshit
+### Installing
+I use `pipenv` pretty exclusively because of how it works with my editor. that's the only package manager i've actually tested with, but theoretically the typical `pip install -r requirements.txt` should work just fine.

+### Setting up the environment
 You need several things to use this project:
 - Reddit username
 - Reddit password